ohmtech-rdi/eurorack-blocks/README.md

 <img align="left" width="30%" src="./erb-logo.svg">

-The `eurorack-blocks` project allows to develop your own custom Eurorack module for either protoyping or fun in the comfort of your day-to-day IDE and debugging in a [virtual Eurorack environment](https://vcvrack.com), and when ready, to auto-magically generate all the needed files to manufacture the eurorack module for you to use in a real Eurorack modular system.
+The `eurorack-blocks` project allows to develop your own custom Eurorack module for either prototyping or fun in the comfort of your day-to-day IDE and debugging in a [virtual Eurorack environment](https://vcvrack.com), and when ready, to auto-magically generate all the needed files to manufacture the eurorack module for you to use in a real Eurorack modular system.